A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Results

-In the case of side-coupled system of qubits with the resonators, for THLE we solve the system of qubits equations, with resonators equation integrated out, to obtain the transmission from the right end of the medium.
-Similar to the direct-coupled qubits case, we assume all the qubits and resonators to be in their ground state and set $v_g=1$.
-We then use Eq.~\ref{Tesc},~\ref{F11final},~\ref{Tqcsc} to obtain the transmission coefficients $\mathcal{T}^{\infty}_{\rm THLE}$, $\mathcal{T}^{\infty}_{\rm QCA}$ and $\mathcal{T}^{\infty}_{\rm MQCA}$ for the THLE, QCA and modified QCA respectively.
-Unlike the direct-coupled case, we observe a reduction of coherent transport due to effective photon-photon interactions only at intermediate intensities for the side-coupled system.
+For THLE we solve the system of qubits equations, with resonators equation integrated out, to obtain the transmission from the right end of the medium.
+We assume all the qubits and resonators to be in their ground state and set $v_g=1$.
+Unlike the direct-coupled case, we observe a reduction of photon transport due to effective photon-photon interactions only at intermediate intensities for the side-coupled system.
 At very large intensities, the side-coupled system starts to behave more like a resonator chain without any qubits.
-This is because the qubits get saturated by the photons and are no longer able to create effective photon-photon interactions blocking the photon transport through the resonator, which results in recovery of large coherent transport at a high intensity.
-Thus the side-coupled system shows a stark difference in light transmission at a high intensity in comparison to the direct-coupled lattice investigated above.
+This is because the qubits get saturated by the photons and are no longer able to create effective photon-photon interactions blocking the photon transport through the resonator, which results in recovery of photon transport at a high intensity.